Anatoly Marchenko: First imprisonment and political prisoner

 In 1958, while on a job at the Karaganda power station, Marchenko ran into trouble which resulted in his first period of imprisonment: some exiled Chechens began a fight with some of the Russian workers in the hostel where Marchenko was staying.
 Marchenko broke up the fight, but after the fight was over and most of the combatants had left, "the police indiscriminately arrested the innocent and the guilty"; they were all sent to the Karaganda labour camps.

 Two-years later, Marchenko escaped from the camp, just as his sentence was about to be overturned.
-Seeing no future for himself in the Soviet Union, he tried to escape over the border into Iran, however he was captured on October 29 near Ashkabad, just short of the border.
-Marchenko was subsequently tried for treason on 2 March 1961 - the charge of treason was because he supposedly intended to engage in work against the Soviet Union for money - in reality it was payback for his attempt to leave.
+Seeing no future for himself in the Soviet Union, he tried to escape over the border into Iran; however, he was captured on October 29 near Ashkabad, just short of the border.
+Marchenko was subsequently tried for treason on 2 March 1961; the charge of treason was because he supposedly intended to engage in work against the Soviet Union for money.
+In reality, it was payback for his attempt to leave.
 On 3 March 1961, he was convicted for treason and was sentenced to six-years in labour camp, officially designating Marchenko a political prisoner, not an ordinary criminal as he was previously.

 After several months in a series of transit prisons, Marchenko was moved to a labour camp in Mordovia where attempted to escape, but did not succeed, and as a result he was sentenced to serve three-years of his sentence in a regular prison, which he spent in the infamous Vladimir Prison.
 While in Vladimir, he went on a long hunger strike, a tactic he would often later repeat.
 In 1963, Marchenko was moved from Vladimir back to the labour camp in Mordovia.
 While there, in March 1966, he survived a bout of meningitis with almost no medical care, which caused problems with his ears which would trouble him for the rest of his life.
-During his time in the camps Marchenko educated himself, reading a number of accessible socio-political works, including the complete works of the Communist figures Karl Marx, Friedrich Engels, and the founder of the Soviet Union, Vladimir Lenin.
+During his time in the camps Marchenko educated himself, reading a number of accessible socio-political works, including the complete works of the communist figures Karl Marx, Friedrich Engels, and Soviet Union founder Vladimir Lenin.
 Marchenko also met a number of intellectual political prisoners, including Yuli Daniel.